Ivan Hill: Murders

 On January 12, 1994, the body of Deborah Brown, 33, was found strangled, with piece of blue fabric around her neck, in San Antonio Park in Ontario.
-Like other victims, Brown had a history of prostitution.
+Like other victims, Brown had a history of sex work.

 Trial

 The trial of Ivan Hill began on October 23, 2006.
 On the first day of his trial, gruesome images of the victims presented on a giant screen caused women to run out of the courtroom.
 Voice recordings of Hill's taunting phone calls to police were played.
 "I did it again," Hill said during a phone call immediately following the murder of Deborah Brown.
 "What's this, number five, number six?
 I forget, but she's there."
 Minutes later he called back, "Y'all better catch me before I kill again."
 On November 17, 2006, Hill was convicted on six counts of murder for the slayings that occurred between 1993 and 1994.

 During the sentencing phase of his trial, Hill's mother testified, hoping for leniency, to the physical and mental abuse he endured at the hands of his father.
 Despite this, on January 2, 2007, a jury ordered the death penalty for Hill, and on March 21, 2007, a judge upheld his sentence.

 On May 15, 2009, Hill pleaded guilty to the murders of Lorna Reed in 1986 and Rhonda Jackson in 1987.

 As of November 2019, the 58-year-old Hill is still alive and awaiting execution on San Quentin State Prison's death row.

+As of May 2024, the 63-year-old Hill is still alive but has been transferred to the California Health Care Facility in Stockton.